-Shark Stewards is a leading partner of the Golden Gate Marine Protected Area Collaboration, whose mission is to help communicate the importance of Marine Protected Areas along the San Francisco and Marin shorelines and assist fishermen to comply with the regulations under the Marine Life Protection Act.
+Shark Stewards is a leading partner of the Golden Gate Marine Protected Area Collaborative Network, whose mission is to help communicate the importance of Marine Protected Areas along the San Francisco and Marin shorelines and assist fishermen to comply with the regulations under the Marine Life Protection Act.
+The MPA Watch program is reaching coastal residents and visitors, providing training to collect observations on human use and interactions inside our MPAs.

 Part of a statewide network, our consortium includes State Parks, US Fish and Wildlife Service at the Farallon Islands, the Point Reyes National Seashore, California Academy of Sciences, NOAA National Marine Sanctuaries, West Marin Environmental Action Committee and NGOS, San Francisco State University’s Estuarine and Ocean Science (formerly Romberg Tiburon Center), the Greater Farallones National Marine Sanctuary and Association, the Seabird Protection Network, along with the California Department of Fish and Wildlife.
 The Golden Gate Collaborative is co- chaired by Shark Steward’s David McGuire and Bay Institute’s Brian Baird.

 Our Ambassadors are divided into On-Shore and Off-Shore components is developing tools to bring to stakeholders.
 Specialized materials are being developed targeting fishermen and public at the South East Farallon Island, Fitzgerald Marine Reserve, Duxbury Reef and Point Reyes.